Wibbo/anim/README.md

 * Reacts to application key presses as defined in the **Application keys** section of this readme.
 * Contains the main PyGame loop that repeats until the application is stopped.

+#### AppConfig.py
+Creates an in-memory structure for the application configuration file.

+#### GridSurface.py
+Represents the application grid, provides primitive drawing capabilities and game of life logic.

 ## Application keys
 * R = Generate random grid of live and dead cells.